Detox from alcohol can begin within hours of discontinuing a drinking session. Typically, alcohol withdrawal symptoms happen for heavier drinkers.

 - Initial observations of the patient to determine the severity of withdrawal symptoms

-- Anti-anxiety drugs, like benzodiazepines to reduce anxiety triggered by withdrawal symptoms
+- Anti-anxiety drugs like benzodiazepines, which reduce anxiety triggered by withdrawal symptoms

-- Beta-blockers, which can slow the heart rate, reduce tremors and sometimes also help with the craving for alcohol
+- Beta-blockers, which can slow the heart rate, reduce tremors, improve anxiety and sometimes help with alcohol cravings

 Related Topic: Alcoholic seizures treatment

 Alcohol withdrawal is mentally, physically and emotionally exhausting.
-This is why skilled rehabilitation centers, where competent and compassionate professionals can supervise the detoxification process and manage withdrawal symptoms, is so vital for patient health and safety.
-These are the first, difficult steps towards sobriety.
-If you’re not ready to detox in a rehab facility, you may want to learn about how to taper off alcohol.
+This is why skilled rehabilitation centers, where competent and compassionate professionals can supervise the detoxification process and manage withdrawal symptoms, are so vital for patient health and safety.
+Withdrawal and detox are the difficult first steps toward sobriety, but they are well worth taking.
+People who feel they aren’t ready to detox in a rehab facility sometimes try to taper off alcohol themselves.
+However, it’s important to keep in mind that tapering is rarely an effective approach to alcohol addiction treatment.

-The NLM reports that the long-term outlook (prognosis) depends on the extent of organ damage and whether or not the person continues to drink after rehab.
-In the months after treatment, patients may still experience sleep disturbances, mood swings, and low energy levels.
+The long-term outlook for alcohol addiction treatment depends on the extent of organ damage and whether the person continues to drink after rehab.
+In the months after treatment, patients may still experience sleep disturbances, mood swings and low energy levels.

 A complete recovery is possible.
-However, if patients return to drinking, they are at risk for sustaining serious bodily injury including liver, heart and nervous system disease or damage.
+If patients return to drinking, however, they are at risk for developing serious health conditions like liver, heart and nervous system disease or damage.

 Related Topic: How to cleanse your liver from alcohol